Nearsoft/android-school/docs/i_want_to_be_part_of_the_team.md

-# I want to be on Android School development team
+# I want to be part of the team
->Create an issue and we will review it.

-If you are a Nearsoft employee that wants to join the Android School development & organization team, please create an issue with the following:
+If you're a Nearsoft employee and want to join the Android School team, please create an issue with the following information:

-- Name
+* Your name
-- Reason to join
+* Why you want to join the team
-- Topic to help

-The development team will review and we will include you in all the corresponding channels.

-Remember to join us on slack: http://androidschoolhmo.slack.com
+* Things you can help with